cantino/reckon/README.md

 ## Copyright

-Copyright (c) 2013 Andrew Cantino.
+Copyright (c) 2013 Andrew Cantino (@cantino).
 See LICENSE for details.

 Thanks to @BlackEdder for many contributions!

+Currently maintained by @benprew.
+Thank you!